-Spelling
+Spelling and Grammar

-Unless Disability Services have asked us to give your work consideration for poor spelling or grammar, poor spelling or grammar, or mistakes in the format of references, will affect the mark awarded by an examiner.
-Students who feel they need support with writing skills will find the resources and courses offered by the University's Learning Development Service (LDS) useful (see p.40 for more on LDS).
+Unless Disability Services have asked us to give your work consideration for spelling or grammar, poor spelling/grammar or mistakes in the format of references will affect the mark awarded.
+Students who feel they need support with writing skills will find the resources and courses offered by the University's Learning Development Service (LDS) useful (see p.43 for more on LDS).